-Riley Gaumer was born in June 1832 in Adams Township, Muskingum County, OH, the son of Jacob and Elizabeth (Sturtz) Gaumer Jr.
+Riley Gaumer was born on June 8, 1832 in Adams Township, Muskingum County, OH, the son of Jacob and Elizabeth (Sturtz) Gaumer Jr.

 As the youngest in the family, he was the last to leave home.
 The 1850 federal census shows him at age 17, living with his parents in Adams Township, Muskingum County.
 He was a lifelong member of the New Hope Lutheran Church in Adamsville.